tonymacdonald2008/node-red-rapt-pull/README.md

 ![example](./readme/example2.png?raw=true)

-The example flows above are included in the node-red-rapt-pull package and available for input into your node red instance.
+The example flows above are included in the node-red-rapt-pull package and available for import into your node red instance.